How to Paint a Dresser

 Yes, there are many different types of paint for furniture you can use to give your dresser a fresh new look.
 Just pick the one that suits your taste and needs!

 Now that you’ve chosen your paint, it’s time to prep dresser for painting.
-The first step is to remove any old hardware.
+The first step on how to prepare furniture for painting is to remove any old hardware.
 This includes drawer pulls, knobs, and handles.

 If you plan on using new hardware, you may need to fill in old holes and drill new ones to fit the new hardware properly.